This article is a practical guide for traveling in the province of Hebei. Here are the subjects we’ll consider in this guide:

 It doesn’t matter how many tourist guides you’ve read up to this point, or how many films or documentaries you’ve seen on China: Shijiazhuang (石家庄) is probably not a name you’ve come across.

 The city was little more than a village up until the beginning of the last century; today it has more than four million inhabitants just in the urban area along, and plays a role as Hebei’s regional capital.
-It is dominated with extremely modern architecture and is well-established among the top ten most-polluted cities in the country.
+It is dominated by extremely modern architecture and is well-established among the top ten most polluted cities in the country.

 Getting to and staying there